John Roberts (journalist): Fox News

 Executives at CNN confirmed on January 3, 2011, that Roberts would be leaving CNN to join Fox News as a national correspondent, based in Atlanta.

 Roberts reported on numerous breaking news events including the murder trial of real estate heir Robert Durst, the U.S. Ebola outbreak, the 2013 EF5 tornado in Moore, Oklahoma, and the aftermath of Hurricane Irene in 2011 as well continuing his coverage of American politics.

 In an August 2016 sexual harassment lawsuit against Fox News, Andrea Tantaros claimed that Roberts, Scott Brown, and Bill O'Reilly sexually harassed her.
 The case was dismissed.

 In January 2017, Roberts became chief White House correspondent for Fox News, covering the activities of US President Donald Trump.
 Roberts garnered significant attention in 2020 for criticizing the Trump presidency's hostility with the media and its failure to properly inform the media.
 Following the first presidential debate in the 2020 elections, Roberts got into a heated exchange with press secretary Kayleigh McEnany over the president's failure to explicitly denounce white supremacy.
 During the press briefing, Roberts frustratedly told McEnany to "stop deflecting, stop blaming the media", to which he received much backlash, prompting controversy over the subject in the media and among politicians.

 In October 2020, Fox News announced that Roberts had signed a multi-year contract extension and that he would remain with Fox News for the coming years.

 On January 14, 2021, Fox News announced that Roberts was being promoted to an anchor position, with a 1-3 pm show entitled America Reports.
 Peter Doocy took Roberts' former position as the White House correspondent during the Joe Biden administration.

-On October 18, 2021, Roberts tweeted that the death of Colin Powell, who died as a result of complications due to COVID-19 despite being fully vaccinated, raised “new concerns” about the long-term efficacy of vaccines.
-His tweet was criticized for not taking into account Powell's age and health history, which reportedly included a diagnosis of multiple myeloma, a type of blood cancer that weakens the body’s ability to protect against infections.
-Roberts eventually deleted the tweet, and subsequently saying he did so because the tweet was interpreted as "anti-vax", when "it was not".
+On October 18, 2021, Roberts tweeted that the death of Colin Powell, who died at the age of 84 as a result of complications due to COVID-19 despite being fully vaccinated, raised "new concerns" about the long-term efficacy of vaccines.
+His tweet was criticized for not taking into account Powell's age and health history, which reportedly included a diagnosis of multiple myeloma, a type of blood cancer that weakens the body's ability to protect against infections.
+Roberts eventually deleted the tweet, subsequently saying he did so because the tweet was interpreted as "anti-vax", when "it was not".

 Personal life

-Divorced in 2008, John Roberts announced his engagement to Kyra Phillips on April 25, 2010.
+Divorced in 2008 from his high school sweetheart with whom he shares two children, John Roberts announced his engagement to Kyra Phillips on April 25, 2010.
 They have twin children named Sage Ann and Kellan Clay.
+As of 2018, the couple are married.
+Roberts is a dual Canadian and American citizen.